 Location #1: Walking street – party central

 You couldn’t get enough of Bangkok’s Khao San Road?
 Pattaya’s Walking Street is up there when it comes to a place to party.
-So, if you don’t want to miss a moment of the action then you should choose to stay near the Walking Street.
+So, if you don’t want to miss a moment of the action then you should choose to stay near Walking Street.

 The street is rammed with stalls, pubs, bars, go-go bars, clubs and restaurants; even that sentence was busy!
 You’ve probably already guessed that if you stay in close proximity to Walking Street, you’re not going to get much sleep.
-The thumping bass and shouting from drunk revelers continue on till the early morning.
+The thumping bass and shouting from drunk revellers continue on till the early morning.

 On the plus side, you’ll save on transport costs, if this is where you plan to spend most of your time, and it’s a great location for other attractions.
-Only a short walk away you’ll find Pattaya beach and the huge Central Festival shopping complex.
+Only a short walk away you’ll find Pattaya Beach and the huge Central Festival shopping complex.